NetFACS/NetFACS/README.md

-    several data points, or data points come from the same video, noting this in the *random.level* parameter means that random selection occurs on the level of the video or individual rather than each event separatedly.
+    several data points, or data points come from the same video, noting this in the *random.level* parameter means that random selection occurs on the level of the video or individual rather than each event separately.
 Thus, the probability space of the null distribution is not biased by one individual or video.
 -   combination.size: If null, the algorithm will pop out all possible combinations.
 If we don’t care for the higher-order combinations